rekha-balan/azure-docs-test2-pr.nl-NL/articles/notification-hubs/notification-hubs-nodejs-push-notification-tutorial.md

 ### <a name="how-to-send-push-notifications-to-universal-windows-platform-uwp-applications"></a>How to: Send push notifications to Universal Windows Platform (UWP) applications
 The **WnsService** object provides a **send** method that can be used to send push notifications to Universal Windows Platform applications.
 The **send** method accepts the following parameters:

 * **Tags** - the tag identifier.
-If no tag is provided, the notification will be sent to all registered clients.
+If no tag is provided, the notification is sent to all registered clients.
 * **Payload** - the XML message payload.
 * **Type** - the notification type.
 * **Options** - optional request headers.